Diocese of Burlington: 1850 to 1880

 In 1850, Pope Pius IX elevated the Diocese of New York to a metropolitan archdiocese, assigning the Diocese of Boston, with its Vermont parishes, as a suffragan see.

-In 1852, at a meeting of the bishops of the Ecclesiastical Province of New York, the bishops decided that Vermont should have its own diocese.
-They made this proposal to the Vatican, with Burlington to be the Episcopal see.
-Bishop John Fitzpatrick of the Diocese of Boston recommended Louis de Goesbriand, vicar-general of the Diocese of Cleveland, as the first bishop of Burlington.
+In 1852, the bishops of the Ecclesiastical Province of New York were meeting in New York City.
+They decided that Vermont should have its own diocese.
+They made this proposal to the Vatican, with Burlington to be the episcopal see.
+Bishop John Fitzpatrick of Boston recommended Louis de Goesbriand, vicar-general of the Diocese of Cleveland, as the first bishop of Burlington.

 On July 29, 1853, Pope Pius IX erected the Diocese of Burlington, taking Vermont from the Diocese of Boston.
 He designated the new diocese as a suffragan of the Archdiocese of New York, and appointed De Goesbriand as bishop.

 In 1853, De Goesbriand arrived at Burlington.
-He was installed there the following day by Bishop Fitzpatrick.
+He was installed there the following day by Fitzpatrick.
 After his installation, De Goesbriand visited the entire diocese.
 He found about 20,000 Catholics scattered throughout Vermont.
 In 1855, he visited France and Ireland to recruit more priests for the diocese, bringing back several volunteers.

 The first diocesan synod was held at Burlington in 1855.
 De Goesbriand appointed Thomas Lynch as vicar-general of the diocese in 1858.
 De Goesbriand started construction of the gothic Cathedral of the Immaculate Conception in 1861.
-Progress was slowed because of the Civil War.
-Local marble was used, quarried and from around Rutland and limestone from the Isle La Motte.
+Progress was slowed because of the American Civil War of the early 1860s.
+The contractors used marble quarried from Rutland and limestone from the Isle La Motte.
+De Goesbriand consecrated the Cathedral of the Immaculate Conception in 1867.

-On February 12, 1875, Pope Pius IX elevated the Diocese of Boston to a metropolitan archdiocese and transferred the Diocese of Burlington from the Archdiocese of New York to the new archdiocese.
+On February 12, 1875, Pius IX elevated the Diocese of Boston to a metropolitan archdiocese and transferred the Diocese of Burlington from the Archdiocese of New York to the new archdiocese.

 In the 1870s, De Goesbriand bought a 25 acre parcel of land on North Avenue in Burlington from a former editor of the Burlington Free Press.
 In 1879, under the supervision of future Bishop John Michaud, the diocese constructed the St. Joseph orphanage there.

-1880 to 1950
+1880 to 1900

-By 1881, DeGoesbriand had a dozen priests to serve 6,000 congregants scattered throughout Vermont.
+By 1881, De Goesbriand had a dozen priests to serve 6,000 congregants scattered throughout Vermont.
 In 1891, the diocese had the highest ratio of French speaking priests to francophone parishioners (1:1610) in New England.